YottaDB/YDBDoc/MessageRecovery/errors.rst

 FILECREATE, AAAA file xxxx created

-MUPIP Information: This indicates that a file xxxx was created due to AAAA, where AAAA is lost transaction, broken transaction, or Journal Extract file.
+MUPIP Information: This indicates that a file xxxx was created due to AAAA, where AAAA is a lost transaction, broken transaction, or a Journal Extract file.

 Action: Look for the xxxx file for further relevant data.